 There are the makings of a good album here, maybe even a really good album.
 The production is clean and the arrangements aren’t a million miles away being Air-like.
 I really like the opener, “Easy”.
 It has drive and fuzz and all that good stuff.
 But it fades fast after that.
 A pleasant aura only counts for so much when the tracks drift as much as they do on Weather.
 Warm, cuddly production is all well and good, but not when it rounds the corners of something lacking edge to begin with.

 I can’t say I’m crazy about the vocals either.
 Thin, wispy vocals only reenforce the sense that nothing’s really happening.
 To be utterly unfair to Tycho — listen to David Bowie’s Low.
 Side B of that record is as fuzzy as fuzzy comes, but Bowie’s vocals are anything but.
 They’re a superb counterbalance.
 Does Weather need to do the same to succeed?
 Of course not.
-But it does all sound a bit safe, and I look for more than things than a bit safe.6 10
+But it does all sound a bit safe, and I look for more in things than being a bit safe.

 Weather suffers a similar fate to other albums that have arrived in 2019.
 Wispy and delicate, it tends to float by without much consequence, which is a shame given the overall atmosphere Tycho has produced here.